julianre/jRmisc/README.md

 ## Overview

 I wrote this package to store my modified `ggplot2` theme (`theme_jr`).
-While I was at it, I addad a function to format percantages (`percentjr`, adds thin space between the number and the percent sign).
+While I was at it, I added a function to format percentages (`percentjr`, adds thin space between the number and the percent sign).

 ## Installation